samzion/event-processing-system/README.md

 ---

 ### Phase 11 — Kafka Simulation
-**Fintech context:** Paga's audit trail — every transaction published to a persistent log.
-Compliance service, fraud detection, and analytics all consume independently.
+**Fintech context:** KoboSend's audit trail — every transaction published to a persistent log.
+Compliance, fraud detection, and analytics all consume independently.
 Regulators can demand replay of any historical period.

 Simulated Apache Kafka topic with persistent log, offset tracking, and replay.